-When the resale restrictions are documented by a second mortgage or deed of trust, the underwriter must ensure that the second mortgage or deed of trust complies with Fannie Mae's Community Seconds guidelines and Community Seconds Checklist The second mortgage or deed of trust must be subordinate to the first mortgage that Fannie Mae purchases.
+When the resale restrictions are documented by a second mortgage or deed of trust, the underwriter must ensure that the second mortgage or deed of trust complies with the appropriate agencies guidelines regarding Community Seconds.
+The Community Seconds Checklist is to be used and the second mortgage or deed of trust must be subordinate to the first mortgage that Fannie Mae purchases.